nice-digital/nice-design-system/components/nds-stacked-nav/README.md

 A string can be passed to the `hint` property to display some additional text underneath the main label (but still inside the link element).

+##### additional props

+Any additional props are spread on to the `li` element, useful for accessibility or data attributes.

 ### SCSS

 If you're not using [React](#react), then import the SCSS directly into your application by: